telsaleh/fiware-iot-discovery-ngsi9/docker/README.md

 How to use this Dockerfile
 --------------------------

-You can build a docker image based on this .
+You can build a docker image based on this.

 This image contains both the NGSI-9 server and Sense2Web modules exposed port 8080.